nixworks/public/news/2005/05/13/index.md

 _Context: 1969, February 8, Star Trek Enterprise, These are the Voyages..., UPN_

 ### [ The Vatican announced that the late Pope, John Paul II, is to be beatified.
 This is the first step to becoming a saint. ](/news/2005/05/13/the-vatican-announced-that-the-late-pope-john-paul-ii-is-to-be-beatified-this-is-the-first-step-to-becoming-a-saint.md)
-_Context: Pope, Pope John Paul II, Vatican, beatified, saints_
+_Context: Holy See, Pope, Pope John Paul II, beatified, saints_

 ### [ Unrest In Uzbekistan: Thousands of Uzbeks take over a high security jail in Andijan, freeing thousands of prisoners in protest against the jail sentence of 23 businessmen who were accused of being Islamic extremists. ](/news/2005/05/13/unrest-in-uzbekistan-p-thousands-of-uzbeks-take-over-a-high-security-jail-in-andijan-freeing-thousands-of-prisoners-in-protest-against-the.md)
 Thousands of protesters surge through an eastern Uzbekistani city, enraged by the incarceration of 23 Muslim businessmen.